Kamilnaja/diet-tracker/readme.md

 npm i

-npm run dev

-npm run sa - to generate swagger file
+npm run sa - to generate swagger file (needed when running app for the first time) npm run dev

 You can also start app from vscode